 "Do you think Bitcoin can really have its own 'OP moment' like Ethereum?"

-Kevin smiled and said, "We are paving the way for that moment."
+Kevin smiled: "We are paving the way for that moment."

 As public companies and institutions successively incorporate Bitcoin into their balance sheets, Bitcoin's "sleeping liquidity" is waiting to be awakened.

-As the first native ZK Rollup to achieve real-time proving in the Bitcoin ecosystem, GOAT Network recently announced its complete roadmap following the TGE, with a clear core goal: to truly make Bitcoin liquid.
+As the first native ZK Rollup in the Bitcoin ecosystem to achieve real-time proving, GOAT Network recently announced a complete roadmap following its TGE, with a clear core goal of making Bitcoin truly liquid.

-Looking ahead to 2026, GOAT Network aims to "activate the sleeping BTC liquidity"—by building a secure and transparent yield structure to provide institutional investors with sustainable Bitcoin asset appreciation solutions.
+Looking ahead to 2026, GOAT Network's goal is to "activate the sleeping BTC liquidity"—by building a secure and transparent yield structure, providing institutional investors with sustainable Bitcoin asset appreciation solutions.

 With the advancement of this series of strategies, ChainCatcher invited GOAT Network core contributor Kevin for an in-depth dialogue.
 Kevin is also a co-founder of Metis, an important infrastructure in the Ethereum ecosystem, with rich practical experience in areas such as ZK and scalability.

-In this interview, he will systematically explain how GOAT constructs a sustainable Bitcoin Layer2 ecosystem through a three-pronged approach involving products, ecosystem, and institutional layout, and share his insights on key nodes for the sector's explosion and future trends.
+In this interview, he will systematically explain how GOAT constructs a sustainable Bitcoin Layer2 ecosystem through a three-pronged approach of product, ecosystem, and institutional layout, and share his insights on key nodes for the industry's explosion and future trends.

 1. ChainCatcher: Recently, GOAT Network completed its TGE.
 Looking back at the entire phase from project initiation to TGE, did the project development meet your expectations?
 What important milestones do you think you have achieved?